Clinton-Davis/chow/README.md

 - [Baloo Chetten 2](https://fonts.google.com/specimen/Baloo+Chettan+2?query=Baloo) - Supplementary Font

 The primary font <a href="https://fonts.google.com/specimen/Montserrat?query=montserrat">Montserrat</a> is in the body of all pages.
 I chose it because of its readability and accessibility.
 It complements the secondary font.
-The Secondary is <a href="https://fonts.google.com/specimen/Lobster?query=lob">Lobster</a> is in the Heading and buttons, It is a big font with a very open face, has a good readability and fits the look we wanted.
+The Secondary is <a href="https://fonts.google.com/specimen/Lobster?query=lob">Lobster</a> is in the Heading and buttons, it is a big font with a very open face, has good readability and fits the look we wanted.
 The supplementary font <a href="https://fonts.google.com/specimen/Baloo+Chettan+2?query=Baloo">Baloo Chetten 2</a> is the clients logo font.
 The backup font "Sans-Serif" is the most popular backup in case there is a loading issue the web page always has a font.